statebacked/docs/docs/pricing.md

 # Pricing

 :::tip
-State Backed is **free** for up to 1,000 transitions and 10,000 reads each month with 7 day historical transition retention.
+State Backed is **always free** for up to 1,000 transitions and 10,000 reads each month with 7 day historical transition retention.
 :::